Lebanon's Maronite patriarch urges non-interference into judiciary | Law-Order

 "No one is above the law and judiciary."
 Rai, head of the Maronite church, has an influential role as the religious leader of the biggest Christian community in Lebanon, where political power is divided between its main Christian, Muslim, and Druze sects.

 The inquiry into the Aug.
-4, 2020 explosion, which killed more than 200 people and devastated swathes of Beirut, has made little headway amid pushback from powerful political factions, with Hezbollah chief Hassan Nasrallah saying Judge Tarek Bitar -- the lead investigator -- is biased and politicized.
+4, 2020 explosion, which killed more than 200 people and devastated swathes of Beirut, has made little headway amid pushback from powerful political factions.
+Hezbollah chief Hassan Nasrallah has called Judge Tarek Bitar -- the lead investigator -- biased and politicized.
 Seven Shi'ite Muslims were killed on Thursday as crowds were on their way to a protest against Bitar in a demonstration called by the Iran-backed Shi'ite Hezbollah group and its Shi'ite ally Amal.

 The violence added to concerns over the stability of a country that is awash with weapons and grappling with an economic meltdown.
 "The democratic system has afforded us peaceful means for freedom of expression whether in support or opposition so it's not acceptable that any party should resort to threats or violence and setting up party checkpoints or tribal ones to get what they want through force," said Rai.

-"We refuse to put vengeance in the place of justice?" he said.
 He added that Lebanon's Council of Ministers must meet, take decisions, and respect authority.
+BLAME FOR VIOLENCE

+Hezbollah blamed the Christian Lebanese Forces party for the deaths on Thursday, an accusation the head of that party, Samir Geagea, denied.
+The perpetrators should be held to account, the pro-Iranian Al-Mayadeen TV quoted a Hezbollah representative in the Lebanese parliament as saying on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)